open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 * The default output `temporality` (optional), a function of instrument kind.
 If not configured, the Cumulative temporality SHOULD be used.
 * The default aggregation cardinality limit to use, a function of instrument kind.
 If not configured, a default value of 2000 SHOULD be used.

-A `MetricReader` SHOULD allow providing a `predicate`, a boolean function, accepting metric data point properties, whose result determines if the data point be returned in the result of `Collect` operation.
-The arguments should include the following:
+A `MetricReader` SHOULD allow providing a [MetricFilter](#metricfilter), which determines if an aggregated data point be returned in the result of `Collect` operation.

-- `instrumentationScope`: the instrument's instrumentation scope
-- `name`: the name of the instrument
-- `kind`: the instrument's kind
-- `unit`: the instrument's unit
-- `attributes`: The data point's attributes

 A `MetricReader` SHOULD allow changing the `predicate`, which will be used in subsequent `Collect` operations.
 A `MetricReader` SHOULD provide the `predicate` to the SDK or registered [MetricProducer](#metricproducer)(s).